sanderslab/magellanmapper/docs/install.md

 You can also install MagellanMapper these ways in the shell and Python environment of your choice:

-- In a Python environment of your choice or none at all, run `pip install -r requirements.txt` to match dependencies in a pinned, current test setup (cross-platform)
+- In a Python environment of your choice or none at all, run `pip install -r envs/requirements.txt` to match dependencies in a pinned, current test setup (cross-platform)
-- To create a similar environment in Conda, run `conda env create -n [name] -f environment_[os].yml`, where `name` is your desired environment name, and `os` is `win|mac|lin` for your OS (assumes 64-bit)
+- To create a similar environment in Conda, run `conda env create -n [name] -f envs/environment_[os].yml`, where `name` is your desired environment name, and `os` is `win|mac|lin` for your OS (assumes 64-bit)
 - To install without Pip, run `python setup.py install` to install the package and only required dependencies

 ## Dependencies